 - Source Sheets - Select the sheets which have the data you need for your report.

 - Filter Criteria - Identify the data your report should pull from the source sheets.
+Only the data that meet your filtering criteria will be displayed in the report.

 Working with source sheets in reports